author-metadata/s2c2f/specification/framework.md

 <img alt="secure package icon" src="../images/secure-package-icon.png" width=15%>
+I'm warith akbar president and executive & founder of s&p 500 index/ quantitative easing next generation investment strategy ambassadors Microsoft, global Federal reserves bank, Microsoft Azure, Devops.
+All of my platform and investment strategy I support the low income working and middle class black or white .
+As of 2020 quantitative easing goal was to pull the citizen from the deficit that there in as the same time pay off China deficit had on united states to bring down the Supply Chain prices.
+As well my team has agreed to open up a Microsoft international Deficit Research Labs.
+What we trying to research if this bank relive deficit and dept section US hold on 3rd world country and brings down the dollar to stop inflation around the world ..Because my company and economic strategy
 # Secure Supply Chain Consumption Framework (S2C2F) Simplified Requirements

 This document is provided &quot;as-is.&quot; Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.